Why Do Chihuahuas Growl When You Pet Them? (Answered!)

 Why Do Chihuahuas Growl When You Pet Them

-Why does my Chihuahua growl and bite me?
 There can be a number of reasons why your Chihuahua is growling and biting you, but some of the most common ones include fear, aggression, and dominance.
 If your Chihuahua feels like he or she is in danger, is trying to protect you from another person or animal, or is asserting dominance over you, they may resort to growling and biting.

 Some Chihuahuas may growl and bite out of fear.
 It is important to socialize your Chihuahua when they are young.
 That way they will not be fearful of people or other animals.
-If your Chihuahua does growl or bites out of fear, you should seek help from a behaviorist to correct the problem.
+If your Chihuahua does growl or bite out of fear, you should seek help from a behaviorist to correct the problem.
 Failure to do so could lead to more serious behavioral problems down the road.

 Some Chihuahuas may growl and bite out of aggression, but this behavior is not typical of the breed.
 Many Chihuahuas are loving, playful companions that make excellent pets.